TODAYonline

 Singapore

-SINGAPORE — Don’t forget your umbrellas when you go visiting over the Chinese New Year...

-SAF Terrex vehicles moved out of HK compound, ready to ship back to S’pore

-HONG KONG — The nine Singapore Armed Forces Terrex armoured vehicles seized in Hong...
+The nine Singapore Armed Forces (SAF) armoured Terrex vehicles seized by Hong Kong...

 World